Why utilize a face-to-face trainer?

 Warning Signs – This experience focuses on child and adolescent mental health identification for the classroom, including response and accommodation strategies.
 Topics can be chosen by the purchaser, and include anxiety, depression, trauma-informed behaviors, Emotional and Behavioral Disturbance (EBD) behaviors, Serious Emotional Disturbance (SED), and more.
 Many schools are asking for the trauma-informed behaviors, and all schools are seeking the accommodation strategies.
 This course is scalable from two to six hours.

-Psychological First Aid – How does one meet the needs of those who are in the immediate aftermath of a disaster, such as a car accident, housefire, earthquake, tornado, or community emergency?
-This experience, often referred to simply as “PFA,” is the FEMA approved training for disaster responders.
+Psychological First Aid – How does one meet the needs of those who are in the immediate aftermath of a disaster, such as a car accident, house fire, earthquake, tornado, or community emergency?
+This experience, often referred to simply as “PFA,” is a FEMA approved training for disaster responders.
 It prepares those learners to effectively meet the needs of people who have recently emerged from a traumatic event.
-Normally a two-hour course, it can be condensed to a one-hour, “just-in-time” refresher course.

 Skills for Psychological Recovery – Learn the skills necessary to help prevent ongoing and potentially disabling traumatic stress reactions in those experiencing or responding to disasters